 Less than four weeks after he was born, we held our breath as we watched Hurricane Ivan swirl around the Gulf of Mexico.
 It had already blown through the Caribbean and everyone from Texas to Florida was preparing for a possible hit.

-The funny thing about hurricanes is that although you have advance warning and you can prepare for them, you still don’t know exactly where they will choose to land.
+The funny thing about hurricanes is that although you have advance warning and you can prepare for them by sandbagging your property, getting tree removal, evacuating, etc., you still don’t know exactly where they will choose to land.
 For a while, we thought that we might be in the clear.
 But we knew we were in trouble when we watched the Weather Channel and saw the ultimate weather indicator – Jim Cantore – standing on the beautiful white sands of our increasingly windy Pensacola beach.

 Once the fated evening arrived, we made sure everyone was safe and sound.
 We live far enough from the water that our house is not in an evacuation zone.
 Most of our neighbors, many of whom had been through Hurricanes Opal and Erin in the mid-90s, were staying as well so we weren’t too worried.
 My son slept in his bouncer in our hall closet with me by his feet.
 When the power went out we listened to our battery operated weather radio, by candlelight, as the broadcaster informed us that Ivan was on his way and Pensacola would be taking the brunt of the storm.